This post may contain affiliate links. You can view our affiliate disclosure here.

 For a portable $600 unit, there’s really no other way to put it: the Garmin Approach R10 launch monitor is fantastic.

-Not only does it measure an impressive amount of data points that you would normally only get at the $2000 SkyTrak/Mevo+ level and above, but it’s the only launch monitor I know of under $1000 that has golf simulation capability.
+Not only does it measure an impressive amount of data points that you would normally only get at the $2000 SkyTrak/Mevo+ level and above, but it’s the only launch monitor I know of under $1000 that has golf simulation capability, and if that wasn’t enough, Garmin continues to add compatibility for more high-quality software.

 That doesn’t mean the R10 is better than these systems.
 Assuming you were financially indifferent to spending $2000 or spending $600, I would still go for the $2000 system (SkyTrak for indoors or Mevo+ for outdoors) because you’ll get more reliability and more direct measurements.